openenergi/flex-device-sdk-java/Messages.md

 In order for Open Energi to be able to aggregate the flexible energy provided by the integrator, some special readings need to be provided regularly, and they need to satisfy the below requirements.

 #### Power Consumption Readings
-The type should be “power”.
+The type should be `power`.
 The value should be in kW.
 A new reading should be generated whenever the power consumption increases or decreases by more than 5% since its last sent value, or every 12 hours, whichever comes first.

-[Requirements for power metering?]

 #### Availability Readings
 The type should be one of the following: